Michael is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 Hayden J, final paragraph of judgment in Alfie Evans proceedings (in which Michael represented the hospital).

-Michael leads the Serjeants’ Inn Chambers Court of Protection team.
+Michael is Joint Head of the Serjeants’ Inn Chambers Court of Protection team.
 He is ranked as a Band 1 Silk for Court of Protection work by both leading legal directories, he is also ranked as a leader in the field for Clinical Negligence and Professional Discipline and Regulatory law.

 His work is described by the Lawyer as “a series of ground-breaking cases at the intersection of biology, ethics and law, often pushing regulatory boundaries and shaping the public debate”.